jkmcl/downloader/README.md

 ]
 ```

 Downloader determines how to locate and download each file based on its profile.
 Different profile types share some common fields but may have different mandatory field requirements.
-Currently there are 4 profile types:
+There are currently 4 profile types:
 * DIRECT
 * REDIRECT
 * STANDARD